Last updated on July 27th, 2023 at 10:33 am

 First, they make the most durable bumper plates on the market.
 Period.
 How durable?
 Check out this video of them chucking a loaded barbell off of their warehouse roof onto concrete.
 Go ahead; I’ll wait.

-Second, unless you want your gym and your hands to reek of rubber for the first 6-12 months you have your plates, you want bumper plates made from virgin rubber.
+Second, unless you want your gym and your hands to reek of rubber for the first 6-12 months, you have your plates, and you want bumper plates made from virgin rubber.

 Fringe Sport makes a few varieties that all have the above two qualities.
 It’s just a matter of picking what you want your plates to look like.
-In fact, my only regret with my bumpers is that their amazing looking “savage” color scheme plates weren’t out when I bought my set.
+In fact, my only regret with my bumpers is that their amazing-looking “savage” bumper plates weren’t out when I bought my set.

 Check out the bumper plates that I train with every day here on the Fringe Sport website!

-My bench – The Rep Fitness AB-5200 adjustable bench
+My bench – The Rep Fitness BlackWing adjustable bench

 Want to see the bench I train on every day?
-See the AB-5200 here on the Rep Fitness website.
+See the BlackWing here on the Rep Fitness website.

 My dumbbells – Power Blocks USA Elite 90 lb set